History of Estonia (1920–1939)

-The history of Estonia from 1920 to 1939 spanned the interwar period from the end of the Estonian War of Independence until the outbreak of World War II.
-It covers the years of parliamentary democracy, the Great Depression and the period of authoritarian rule.
+The history of Estonia from 1918 to 1940 spanned the interwar period from the end of the Estonian War of Independence until the outbreak of World War II.
+It covers the years of parliamentary democracy, the Great Depression and the period of corporatist authoritarian rule.

+The Estonian state as it existed throughout the Interwar Period until it was replaced by the Estonian Soviet Socialist Republic is sometimes dubbed the First Republic of Estonia, but this terminology is often avoided for two main reasons: